uswds/uswds-site/pages/patterns/create-a-profile/name.md

 ---

 ## What problem does this solve?
 People have a wide variety of names in various formats.
 It can be confusing and alienating for them to enter their name if it doesn’t conform to the form fields provided, or if the form fields don’t support the characters, length, or language they require.
-At the same time, the name fields are often used as a primary form of identity validation, and so the agency  —  and privacy issues  — require that the information be entered in a specific and consistent way.
+At the same time, the name fields are often used as a primary form of identity validation, and so the agency&#8212;and privacy issues&#8212;require that the information be entered in a specific and consistent way.

 ## When to use this pattern
 Follow this pattern when you need to ask for a user’s name as part of your service.
 Only ask for the name if you need it.

 ## What's the solution
-Provide multiple free-form fields that support a rich array of special characters and accents.
+Provide multiple text entry fields that support a rich array of special characters and accents.
 Provide direction on how to complete the form and what to do if the name doesn’t fit into the provided format.

 ## Guidance